Alan-pyth/ODHand/README.md

 # ODHand
-Object detection using Python (OpenCV and Tensorflow packages)
+Object detection using Python (OpenCV and Tensorflow packages) \
+For your convenience, open pdf files for viewing code outputs.